A Simple Yet Effective Guide to Making A Relationship Last

 Do you enter a relationship with a time frame in mind?
 Of course not!
 Almost everyone who accepts that love seal that binds a couple into exclusivity want it to last for a lifetime.

 Unfortunately, that’s not always the case.
-There are thousands, maybe even millions of reasons as to why relationships crumble.
+There are loads, maybe even millions of reasons as to why relationships crumble.
 But, the good news is, there are also a lot of ways to make them work!

 Having your dream girl accept your request for a first date is a piece of cake compared to keeping the fairy tale rolling.
 Now, that takes a lot of work!
 Let me say that again with feelings…that takes a helluva lot of work!